8 months ago

-Similarly, Fenton has roughly six elementary or primary schools to choose from.
-Many of these primary schools are K through grade 12 public institutions.
-However, there are a handful of traditional elementary schools that cover grades 3 through 5, in the city as well.
+Similarly, Fenton has roughly six elementary schools to choose from.
+Many of these primary schools are K through grade 12 public institutions within the Fenton Area Public Schools district.
+However, there are a handful of traditional elementary schools that cover grades 3 through 5, within the school district as well.

-On the other hand, Torrey Hill Intermediate School covers grades 3 through 5 and has 473 students.
+On the other hand, Torrey Hill Intermediate School, located at 3076 Lahring Rd, Fenton, MI 48430, covers grades 3 through 5 and has 473 students.
 This particular elementary school made it to our top five list because test scores are consistently higher than the state’s average, and students show great promise academically.

 The Top Middle School

 Fenton has a total of seven highly-ranked middle schools.
-Nonetheless, the top middle/upper elementary school here is Lake Fenton Middle School.
-Located on Torrey Road, this traditional school covers grades 6 through 8 and has just over 500 students.
+Nonetheless, the top middle school here is Lake Fenton Middle School, located at 11425 Torrey Rd, Fenton, MI 48430.
+This traditional school covers grades 6 through 8 and has just over 500 students.

 The Top High School

-Having said that, if your teen would benefit from a learning environment with a higher teacher to student ratio, then you should check out some of Fenton’s other comparable high schools with fewer students like North Road, Tomek-Eastern, and State Road Public Schools.
+Having said that, if your teen would benefit from a learning environment with a higher student-teacher ratio, then you should check out some of the other comparable Fenton Area Public Schools with fewer students like North Road, Tomek-Eastern, and State Road Public Schools.

 The Top Private School

-Located on Lincoln Street, this faith-based private school is also our top pick for Fenton tuition-base/private institutions.
-This private school received our vote because students here excel both academically as well as spiritually.
+This particular private school received our vote because students here excel both academically and spiritually.
 Plus, St. Johns offers a variety of extracurricular activities (music, arts, sports, etc.) and also has a 15 to 1 student-teacher ratio.

 Unfortunately, there is a long list of things that need to be addressed in order for you and your family to be officially settled into your new mobile home.
 So, do yourself a favor, handle all the administrative items, like enrolling your kids in one of these top schools, sooner rather than later.

-Comments Off on Top 5 Mobile Homes for Rent in Fenton
+Comments Off on Top 5 Mobile Homes for Rent in Fenton, Michigan

 For starters, in order to make your mobile home search a little more pleasant, it is highly recommended that you narrow down your options.
 There is nothing worse than having too many options, as you may have experienced before.
 Too many choices generally just leads to indecision.